-Rikaichan and Rikaikun are add-on/extension for Firefox and Chrome web browser whose function is to quickly search and display the translation of a Japanese word in other languages when the users hover their mouse over a Japanese text displayed on a web page.
+Rikaichan and Rikaikun are add-on/extension for Firefox and Chrome web browsers that can instantly display the translation of a Japanese word.
+The translation is displayed when users hover their mouse pointer over a Japanese phrase on a web page.

-If you are a foreign student in Japan, it is most likely that you often encountered a situation where you're looking for an information, reading a message, or filling an online application form on a website, which are completely written in Japanese.
-If you've never learned Japanese before, you are out of luck.
-But if you have some basic knowledge in Japanese language, you will find it practical to have a quick access to Japanese word dictionary.
-There are many dictionary program out there, but most require you to copy-and-paste the Japanese word into a form located separately from the web page.
-It will be more practical if you can just point out the Japanese word and the translation instantly appear.
-This is exactly how Rikaichan and Rikaikun do their job.
+If you are a foreigner who lives in Japan, or planning to travel to Japan, or someone who loves Japanese culture, then often you have to read information or filling an online application form written in Japanese.
+While Google Translate seems to be useful in this case, machine translation is still plagued by inaccuracies.
+For those who have no experience in learning the Japanese language, Google Translate is probably the only option, though.
+However, if you have some basic knowledge in the Japanese language, you will find it practical to have quick access to a Japanese dictionary.
+There are many dictionary-softwares out there, but most of them require you to copy-and-paste the Japanese word into a form located separately from the web page.
+It will be more practical if we can just point out the Japanese word and the translation instantly appears.
+This is exactly how Rikaichan and Rikaikun do their jobs.

-Below are step-by-step information on how to enhance your Firefox web browser with rikaichan, or your Chrome web browser with rikaikun.
+You can follow the instruction below to enhance your Firefox web browser with Rikaichan, or your Chrome web browser with Rikaikun.

 Mozilla Firefox: Rikai-chan

-- Next, using Firefox, download rikai-chan from Firefox add-on gallery page.
+- Next, using Firefox, download Rikaichan from the Firefox add-on gallery page.

-- After the installation is done, Firefox will ask if you want to restart the browser.
+- After the installation is completed, Firefox will ask if you want to restart the browser.
 Your choice will not affect the next step.

-- Now rikaichan has become a part of Firefox.
-But rikaichan is only a machine to trace the content of a dictionary, so we need to add a dictionary too.
-Various dictionaries can be obtained from rikaichan developer site.
+- Now Rikaichan has become a part of Firefox, and you need to add a dictionary too.
+Various dictionaries can be obtained from Rikaichan developer site.

 Firefox may again ask for your permission.
 Click “Install Now”.

 - After the installation is done, restart the Firefox.
-Now try to visit a Japanese website, for example Yahoo!Japan.
+Now, try to visit a Japanese website, such as Yahoo!Japan.

-Try to point or select a Japanese word.
+Try to point or select a Japanese word using your mouse.

 Google Chrome: Rikai-kun

-- Open Google Chrome browser.
-If you don't have it, you can download this browser for free from Google Chrome official website.
+- Open the Google Chrome browser.
+If you don’t have it, you can download this browser for free from the Google Chrome official website.

-Using Chrome, visit rikaikun page in Google Chrome extension gallery.
-Click "Install" button on that page.
-Google Chrome will ask for you permission before installing this extension as a security measure.
-Choose "Install".
+- Using Chrome, visit Rikaikun page in the Google Chrome extension gallery.
+Click “Install” button on that page.
+Google Chrome will ask for your permission before installing this extension as a security measure.
+Choose “Install”.

-An extensive amount of free and useful add-ons/extensions is one among the obvious advantages of Firefox and Chrome over Internet Explorer.
+An extensive amount of free and useful add-ons/extensions, such as Rikaichan and Rikaikun, is one of the notable advantages of Firefox and Chrome over the other web browsers.